 Email: ntsunema*hiroshima-u.ac.jp (Please change * into @)

-On October 1st, 34 international exchange students from North America, Europe, Oceania, and Asia, participating in the Hiroshima University Study Abroad Program (HUSA), visited Yoshiura Autumn Crab Festival carried out by the local community Yoshiura, in Kure-city as a dedication to Yoshiura Hachiman Shrine.
-The international exchange students have just arrived at Hiroshima University on September 26th.
-Associate Professor Tsunematsu of the International Center led a party of international students to the festival, and it became her 15th time leading the trip.
+53 new international exchange students from North America, Europe, Oceania, and Asia, participating in the Hiroshima University Study Abroad Program (HUSA) 2018-2019, arrived at Hiroshima University.
+On October 7th they visited Yoshiura Autumn Crab Festival carried out by the local community Yoshiura, in Kure-city as a dedication to Yoshiura Hachiman Shrine.
+The international exchange students have just arrived at Hiroshima University on September 25th.
+Associate Professor Tsunematsu of the International Center led a party of international students to the festival, and it became her 16th time leading the trip.
 Newly arrived international student have been looking forward to this visit every year.

-With the “Sô-rya sageta” call, people carried Danjiri or Mikoshi called “Chôsai”, or fishing boats on their backs; international students were deeply touched by the energy and vigor of the local people.
+With the “Sô-rya sageta” call, people carried Danjiri or Mikoshi called “Chousai”, or fishing boats on their backs; international students were deeply touched by the energy and vigor of the local people.

 Local people warmly welcomed international students from all over the world who visited the traditional Japanese festival.
 When students got off the bus, “bakurô” was waiting for the students.
 Students also experienced wearing “hachimaki (a cloth headband)” that local people prepared for them.
 This day became a very memorable and enjoyable day enjoying the tradition in Japan.